adriangb/di/docs/scopes.md

 This example will fail with `di.exceptions.ScopeViolationError` because an `"app"` scoped dependency (`conn`, as requested by `controller` via `Depends(scope="app")`) depends on a request scope dependency (in `framework`, we specify `Dependant(..., scope="request"`).
 This is because dependencies and scopes behave much a stack and references in general purpose langauges: you can't reference a function local once you exit that function.
 Even if we could hold onto the value once we exit the scope, that value could be a reference to an object that already had it's destructor run, for example a database connection that was closed.

-Scopes also control bind lifespans.
-In the example above, we established a bind using a context manager (`with container.bind(...)`).
-Binds also support a `scope` parameter.
-When this is passed, the bind will be cleared when the scope exits.
-This parameter deafaults to the current scope, but you can override it to create a bind that persists after that outlive the scope they are declared in.
-When using a context manager, the bind is cleared when the context manager exits, which always overrides the `scope` parameter because the bind's context manager necessarily exits before even the current scope is done.

 ## Local vs. global scopes